Software Supply Chain Security

 Analyze and monitor your SBOMs.

 SBOM Central performs an in-depth analysis of your SBOMs, delivering real-time insights into their status concerning vulnerabilities, weaknesses, and potential exploits.
-Additionally, it offers comprehensive component health information, including version details, updates, project activity, licensing, and more.
+Additionally, it provides comprehensive component health information, including version details, updates, project activity, licensing information, and more.

 The service offers continuous monitoring and keeps security and health data for your SBOMs up-to-date.
 It also provides customizable notifications for specific versions.